Longstep Property Solutions Homes for Rent

 A new hospital campus near Downtown on the former Commercial Appeal site will modernize care in the Medical District.
 Combined with St. Jude and Methodist Le Bonheur, the district is rapidly becoming a dominant employment center.

 Two 74,000 sq ft Buc-ee's are under construction on either side of Memphis along I-40, in West Memphis and Gallaway, opening in 2027 and 2028.
-AAON, Hyosung, and Reconext are together adding well over a thousand jobs, with Hyosung's second 2025 expansion alone worth $157M and 240 jobs.
-The $150M+ Sheraton-to-Marriott renovation is underway downtown.
+The $150M+ Sheraton-to-Marriott conversion is underway downtown, and the $550 million FedExForum renovation, with Populous as architect, is phased over the next several years to keep the Grizzlies downtown for decades.

 A Fortune 500 stronghold